dcamilleri/fast-push/README.md

 ## Note

-In order to be more effective, `fast-push` works with no external dependecies.
+In order to be more effective, `fast-push` works with no external dependencies.

 ## License